pgte/procmon/README.md

 Local process monitor.
 Monitors and graphs memory, CPU and event loop lag.

+Meant to be used in testing / staging environments.

-Also exposes a public dir (which I find useful when tracing on staging systems).
+Also exposes a public dir, which I find useful when producing tracing files.

 ## Install